 The City of Beaumont satisfied requirements for initial participation in the NFIP and joined the Emergency Program and ultimately the regular program in 1970.
 The City of China satisfied requirements for initial participation in the NFIP and joined the Emergency Program and ultimately the regular program in 2008.
-The City of Bevil Oaks satisfied requirements for initial participation in the Emergency Program and ultimately the regular program in 208.
 The City of Bevil Oaks satisfied requirements for initial participation in the NFIP and joined the Emergency Program and ultimately the regular program in 1983.
-The City of Nome satisfied requirements for initial participation in the NFIP and joined the Emergency Program and ultimately the regular program in 1983.
+The City of Nome satisfied requirements for initial participation in the NFIP and joined the Emergency Program and ultimately the regular program in 1990.